david-ortega-c/CI2025_lab2_rv1/README.md

 4. **Parent Selection**
    - **Tournament selection** (`τ=3`): select a small subset and choose the fittest.
-   - **Rank-Based Selection**
-  Individuals are first sorted by fitness (best to worst) and assigned ranks.
+   - **Rank-Based Selection** : individuals are first sorted by fitness (best to worst) and assigned ranks.
   Selection probabilities are then derived from these ranks — higher-ranked individuals have proportionally higher chances of being chosen, but all individuals retain a non-zero probability.

 5. **Crossover Operators**